AOS-SAMOS COURSE STRUCTURE

 The course code BIO5012W represents the overall coursework component and will reflect the overall coursework result.
-This full-time Master with coursework and minor dissertation is offered over one or two years, with SAMOS-funded students being able to defer the minor dissertation component to the second year.
+This is a full-time taught Master programme (180 credits) commencing in February 2027, comprising coursework (90 credits) and a minor dissertation (90 credits).
+The programme runs over one or two years, with NRF-funded students able to defer the dissertation to the second year.
+Students also benefit from a seminar series featuring national and international experts, and site visits to public and private sector stakeholders.

 The curriculum offers a choice of two streams: Applied Marine Biology (BIO5014Z) and Operational Oceanography (SEA5011Z), both of 40 NQF credits, with a common course in Foundations of Applied Ocean Sciences (BIO5013Z) of 50 NQF credits.